 Sole F85

-The Sole F85 is one of the brand’s highest end models before going to a non-folding, commercial gym level.
-Featuring a lot of horsepower, both figuratively and literally.
-It’s a pumped up version of their popular F80 treadmill.
-The F85 offers runners a 4hp motor and a 400lb weight capacity.
-Making it one of the strongest treadmills at its price point on the market.
+The Sole F85 stands out as one of the brand’s top-tier models, just before transitioning to non-folding, commercial-grade treadmills.
+It boasts impressive horsepower, both figuratively and literally.
+This model is essentially an upgraded version of the popular F80 treadmill, featuring a powerful 4hp motor and an impressive weight capacity of 375 lbs, making it one of the strongest treadmills in its price range.

-Where the F85 lets down is in its interface and technology.
-Most Sole treadmills feature a smaller, more basic dashboard and controls.
-But the F85 has a new 10.1” touch screen with Android interface.
-And sadly there are bugs in this new system.
-I had a few tech glitches and one noticeable quark was a hum from the speaker even when nothing was playing.
-I read a few other reviews with people having the same issue.
-So I’m hoping it’s something Sole will address.
+However, where the F85 falls short is in its interface and technology.
+Most Sole treadmills feature a smaller, more basic dashboard and controls, but the F85 is equipped with a new 15.6″ touchscreen featuring an Android interface.
+Unfortunately, there have been reported issues with this new system, including technical glitches and a noticeable hum from the speaker even when idle.
+These issues are a cause for concern, and it’s hoped that Sole will address them.

-The Commercial 1750 is Nordictrack’s mid tier model in its commercial series of treadmills.
-And has been updated with new features and technology for 2022.
-Aesthetically the Nordictrack Commercial 1750 is a really good looking treadmill.
-The 14” HD screen and sleek design are sure to look good in any home gym.
-You can tell it’s been designed to go head to head with the Peloton Tread.
+The Commercial 1750 is positioned as NordicTrack’s mid-tier model within its commercial series of treadmills.
+For the 2022 update, it has been enhanced with new features and technology.
+Aesthetically, the NordicTrack Commercial 1750 stands out as an attractive treadmill.
+Its 14″ HD screen and sleek design make it a great addition to any home gym, clearly designed to compete with the Peloton Tread.

-Under the hood the Commercial 1750 features a 3.5hp motor with a 300lb weight capacity.
-The 2022 model does not feature the ability to change the deck cushioning like older models.
-Two of the biggest differences between the two treadmills is the Nordictrack’s ability to run at -3% decline and the screen’s ability to lift, tilt, and turn (2022 model).
-The adjustable screen is a great feature if you are using it for iFIT classes like yoga etc.
+Under the hood, the Commercial 1750 features a 3.5hp motor with a weight capacity of 300 lbs.
+Unlike older models, the 2022 version does not offer adjustable deck cushioning.
+Two major differences between the two treadmills are the NordicTrack’s ability to incline to -3% and the screen’s ability to lift, tilt, and turn (applicable to the 2022 model).
+The adjustable screen is a valuable feature, especially for those using it for iFIT classes like yoga.

 Below are images of the Sole F85 vs Nordictrack Commercial 1750 treadmills displays.